Metrics

 self.robot_id = robot_id

-@with_counter_metric(api_requests, attributes=attrs_from_self("robot_id"))
+@with_counter_metric(command_executions, attributes=attrs_from_self("robot_id"))

-async def get_status(self):
+async def run(self, command):

 ...